 Our standard credit terms vary based on the country of sale and range from 30 to 120 days.
 Our consolidated average days' sales outstanding ranges from 80 to 100 days.
 We sell Soliris to a limited number of customers, and we evaluate the creditworthiness of each such customer on a regular basis.
 In certain European countries, sales by us are subject to payment terms that are statutorily determined.
-This is primarily the case in countries where the payor is government-owned or government-funded, which we consider to be creditworthy.
+This is primarily the case in countries where the payor is government-owned or government-funded and we consider to be creditworthy.
 The length of time from sale to receipt of payment in certain countries typically exceeds our credit terms.
 In countries in which collections from customers extend beyond normal payment terms, we seek to collect interest.
 We record interest on customer receivables as interest income when collected.
 For non-interest bearing receivables with an estimated payment beyond one year, we discount the accounts receivable to present value at the date of sale, with a corresponding adjustment to revenue.
-Subsequent adjustments for further declines in credit rating are recorded as bad debt expense as a component of selling, general and administrative expense.
+If creditworthiness declines further, subsequent adjustments for further declines in credit rating are recorded as bad debt expense as a component of selling, general and administrative expense.
 We also use judgments as to our ability to collect outstanding receivables and provide allowances for the portion of receivables if and when collection becomes doubtful.

 We continue to monitor economic conditions, including volatility associated with international economies and the sovereign debt crisis in Europe, and the associated impacts on the financial markets and our business.
 The credit and economic conditions in Greece, Italy and Spain, among other members of the European Union, have deteriorated throughout 2011 and into 2012.
 These conditions have resulted in, and may continue to result in, an increase in the average length of time it takes to collect our outstanding accounts receivable in these countries.
-Substantially all of our accounts receivable due from these countries are due from or backed by sovereign and local governments, and the amount of non-sovereign accounts receivable is not material.
-As of March 31, 2012, our gross accounts receivable in Greece, Italy and Spain were approximately \$92,600.
-Approximately \$29,900 of this amount has been outstanding for greater than one year, and we have recorded an allowance of approximately \$4,200 related to these receivables as of March 31, 2012.
-During the three months ended March 31, 2012, we have recorded expense of approximately \$950 related to the expectation of delayed payment from these countries.
+Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of non-sovereign accounts receivable is not material.
+Our exposure to the sovereign debt crisis in Greece is limited, as we do not have a material amount of accounts receivable in Greece.

-Our net accounts receivable on these countries are summarized as follows:
+As of September 30, 2012, our gross accounts receivable in Italy and Spain were approximately \$86,100.
+Approximately \$25,300 of this amount has been outstanding for greater than one year, and we have recorded an allowance of approximately \$2,500 related to these gross receivables as of September 30, 2012.
+During the three and nine months ended September 30, 2012, we have recorded expense of approximately \$115 and \$1,580, respectively, related to the expectation of delayed payment from these countries.
+Our net accounts receivable from these countries as of September 30, 2012 are summarized as follows: